 - The intended purpose of all currently listed DiGA, which are also medical devices, can be found in the BfArM directory.
 If you are unsure whether your app is a DiGA, you can find the answer here: Is your app a DiGA?
 Definition criteria of digital health applications

-Intended purpose – the foundation of your medical device
+Intended use – the foundation of your medical device

 The MDR does not contain a specific list of contents that should be included in the intended purpose.
 However, the purpose is mentioned in many chapters and is listed as the basis for numerous activities within the software lifecycle.